populationgenomics/saige-tenk10k/README.md

 ### Genotypes preprocessing (once per cohort)

 Hail query to filter WGS object to i) QC-passing, ii) non ref-ref variants, and considering only samples with scRNA-seq data.
+At present, this also filters out indels and multi-allelic SNPs, which we may want to relax.

 It outputs three objects: